NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

-    intervals that are normally much shorter than the whole duration of the mission -- such as spacecraft SPK, spacecraft, structure, and instrument orientation CKs, and EK -- the set of files providing the complete coverage for the applicable interval should be included.
+    intervals that are normally much shorter than the whole duration of the mission -- such as spacecraft SPK, spacecraft, structure, and instrument orientation CKs, and EK -- the set of files providing complete coverage for the applicable interval should be included.

     If the archive preparation takes place at the end of the mission then all kernels of these types needed to provide data